Logo of Boss Rush Network featuring bold, modern typography.

 Mark Pereira is a staff writer for Boss Rush Network.
 He loves all video games, but his top three favorites are Skyward Sword, Super Mario 3D World and Batman: Arkham Asylum.
 You can find him on Twitter where he’s usually talking about Nintendo, video games, movies, and TV shows.

-One thought on “How to Play Video Games on a Budget
+One response to “How to Play Video Games on a Budget”

 Leave a Reply